Sunday, January 29, 2023

 Ankeesta and Black Bear

-We bought tickets for Ankeesta where we rode the sky-lift up the mountain. $58.08 We bought a lemonade and walked around then we took the Treetop Skywalk beautiful view.
+We bought tickets for Ankeesta, where we rode the skylift up the mountain for $58.08.
+We bought lemonade and walked around, then took the Treetop Skywalk, which had a beautiful view.

-We rode the sky-lift back down the mountain and walked around Gatlinburg stopping at Bubba Gumps for supper.
-There we ordered Forrest Seafood Feast which we split.
-Which included shrimp, fish, fries, and Cole slaw.
+We rode the skylift back down the mountain and walked around Gatlinburg, stopping at Bubba Gumps for supper.
+There, we ordered a Forest Seafood Feast, which we split.
+It included shrimp, fish, fries, and Cole slaw.

 Forrest Seafood Feast at Bubba Gumps

-We took the trolley back to Gatlinburg Trolley Center and from there to Pigeon Forge Trolley Center.
+We returned the trolley to Gatlinburg Trolley Center and Pigeon Forge Trolley Center.

 At the Old Mill, we bought Relish and a self-rising Corn Meal. $12.91